“The sheep follow him because they recognize his voice” (John 10:4).

 Q – It’s QUIET.
 Not noisy, not by earthquakes or tornadoes or fires, as Elijah found out.
 It’s the still small voice of His Spirit in my heart.
 (See I Kings 19:12)

 R – It’s RIGHT.
 Had it been an arrow, it would have hit the target.
 Had this message been something of my own doing, sometimes it would work out and sometimes it would be shown to be wrong.
 But God’s voice never gives bad advice.
 “He is upright, He is my Rock, and there is no unrighteousness in Him” (Psalm 92:15).

 S – It’s SPIRITUAL.
 It’s Christ-honoring.
 It’s heard only by those who are spiritual.
 I think of our Lord’s statement in Luke 6:27.
 “I say to you who hear…” Not everyone “hears” spiritual things.
 Not everyone “gets” it as I Corinthians 2:14 says.

 T – It’s TRUE to Scripture.
-This word is not some kind of extra-biblical revelation, but completely consistent with the Word.
+This word is not some kind of extra-biblical revelation, but is completely consistent with the Word.
 God never contradicts Himself.

 So, there we have it.
 MNOPQRST.
+Smile, please.

 I give you my word that I did not start out to do that.
 But as some of the letters began to suggest themselves, I decided to give the rest a try.
-(A word to “some” pastors among us: Just because I did this does not mean you must.
+(A word to preachers among us: Just because I did this does not mean you must.
 And the fact that I did these 8 sequential letters most definitely does not mean you might want to use the other 18 in this pattern.
 Never overburden your audience with that kind of foolishness.
 Smiley-face here, please.)